Keeping a Swiss tradition alive in America

 How do young people with Swiss heritage stay connected to their roots when they live abroad?
 One way is through learning a traditional sport like Swiss wrestling, and even travelling to Switzerland to take part in the championships.

 Eight participants from the United States and Canada are among 276 wrestlers competing at the federal "Schwingen" championships, a traditional festival dating back to the end of the 19th century that's held once every three years.
 It's a major date in the Swiss sporting calendar with a high level of media coverage.
-Up to 300,000 visitors are expected at this year’s event in Zug, central Switzerland.
+Up to 300,000 visitors are expected at this year’s event in Zug, central Switzerland. which started on Friday and runs until Sunday.

 Wrestling tradition